asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/ARI-Outbound-Websockets.md

 ### Changing Configurations

-You can make changes to the config and do a `module reload res_ari.so` but be aware of the following:
+You can make changes to both ari.conf and websocket_client.conf and reload but be aware of the following:

-Per-call configurations can be changed at any time.
-New per-call connections using that configuration will use the new parameters but any existing connections will continue uninterrupted using the previous configuration until the call ends .
-If you delete a per-call configuration, no new connections can be created of course, but existing connections will continue uninterrupted until the call ends.

-For persistent connections, what happens on a reload depends on the parameters changed.
+* Performing a `module reload res_ari.so` will automatically reload websocket_client.conf so there's no need to specifically reload res_websocket_client.so.

 * Changing `apps` is fairly safe.
 Adding a new app to the list simply registers that app to this connection (assuming it's not already registered to another connection).
 Deleting an app from the list simply unregisters it.
 If you need to move an app from one connection to another, you need to do it in two stages.
 Remove it from one connection and reload, then add it to the other connection and reload.
 Regardless of the action, the connection will remain active.

-* Changing `subscribe_all` will result in all apps being unregistered and re-registered so for a brief instant, no stasis apps will be registered.
+* Changing `subscribe_all` will result in all apps in the configuration being unregistered and re-registered so for a brief instant, no stasis apps will be registered.
 The connection will remain active however.

+* Per-call configurations can be changed at any time.
+New per-call connections using that configuration will use the new parameters but any existing connections will continue uninterrupted using the previous configuration until the call ends.
+If you delete a per-call configuration, no new connections can be created of course, but existing connections will continue uninterrupted until the call ends.
+For persistent connections, what happens on a reload depends on the parameters changed.

 * Changing `connection_timeout`, `reconnect_interval` or `reconnect_attempts` doesn't affect the existing connection until it disconnects for some reason and has to reconnect so these can be changed at any time without affecting the existing connection.